goytia54/reactivearchitecture/part1/why_reactive.md

 ## Primary Goal
 * The primary goal of reactive architecture is to provide and experience that is responsive under all conditions

+## Case Study: Reactive BBQ
+* Started as mom and pop shop
+* Over 500 resturants world wide
+* Software had to grow with it
+* System struggles under its own weight, one application